 The map_key value in sys.dm_xe_map_values is 99 in all versions through 2014 RTM.
 After 2014 RTM, you must check the DMV to get the latest value as some map_key values have changed in later builds.

-This wait type is never indicative of a problem with SQL Server, and the vast majority of the time it is nothing to do with the network either (it’s very common to see advice stating that this is a network issue).
+This wait type is never indicative of a problem with SQL Server, and the majority of the time it is nothing to do with the network either (it’s common to see advice stating that this is always a network issue).
 A simple test for network issues is to test the ping time between the SQL Server and the client/application/web server, and if the ping time is close to the average wait time, then the wait is because of the network (which may just be the normal network latency, not necessarily a problem).

 There is usually nothing that you can do with your SQL Server code that will affect this wait type.
 There are a few causes of this on the client side, including:

 - The client code is doing what is known as RBAR (Row-By-Agonizing-Row), where only one row at a time is pulled from the results and processed, instead of caching all the results and then immediately replying to SQL Server and proceeding to process the cached rows.